alfonsoegio/fermatscript/README.md

 ## Introduction

-FermatScript is a JavaScript app that  provides a readline based interpreter in order to perform operations on regular integer arithmetic, groups Zn, fields Zp and Galois fields GF(p^n).
+FermatScript is a JavaScript application that  provides a readline based interpreter in order to perform operations on regular integer arithmetic, groups Zn, fields Zp and Galois fields GF(p^n).
 Expression parser is based on an extension